Derived Detections (Beta)

 Detection derivation is in open beta starting with Panther version 1.93, and is available to all customers.
 Please share any bug reports and feature requests with your Panther support team.

 You can create one or more Derived Detections from a single Base Detection in Panther.
-Derived Detections inherit the Base Detection's core logic, which is immutable, as well as its metadata field values, which can be overwritten.
+Derived Detections inherit the Base Detection's core logic, which is immutable, as well as its metadata and alert field values, which can be overwritten.

 Detection derivation is available for rules created as Simple Detections or Python Detections.

-Use cases for derived detections
+Use cases for Derived Detections

 Derivation can be particularly useful when: